kjmaxwell/assignment-6/README.md

 # assignment-6
 **Package Title** ggplot2

-**Location:** ggplot2 is available on CRAN, is part of tidyverse, and can be installed with: install.packages("ggplot2") You can also find it on GitHub at: https://github.com/tidyverse/ggplot2
+**Location** ggplot2 is available on CRAN, is part of tidyverse, and can be installed with: install.packages("ggplot2") You can also find it on GitHub at: https://github.com/tidyverse/ggplot2

 **Vignette(s)**